crabbits/eighty_sixed/README.md

     $ hand = EightySix::Hand.new ["A", "J", "3"]

-Call 'best_total' on the hand to get the best blackjack totsl!
+Call 'best_total' on the hand to get the best blackjack total!

     $ hand.best_total